nguyensjsu/sp22-202-the-architects/member-journals/journal_waqas.md

     - Implemented State Interface.
     - Implemented TurnState machine.
     - Added the Turn UI element.
+    - General Debugging of the game.
+    - Worked on redesigning Game Screen, Main Screen and Game over screen by enhancing and introducing new features.

 - ### What I plan to do next:
     - Merge Main code with personal code and reduce conflicts.